Leave a Message

 What is the property tax rate in Lake Como NJ versus Belmar NJ?

-Per the New Jersey Department of the Treasury 2024 General Tax Rates, Lake Como Borough's general tax rate is 1.117 per $100 of assessed value with an effective tax rate of 1.180.
-Belmar Borough's general rate is 1.455 with an effective rate of 0.988.
-Spring Lake Borough (which borders Lake Como to the south) carries a general rate of 0.489 and an effective rate of 0.461 — one of the lowest in the state.
+Per NJ Treasury 2024 General Tax Rates, Lake Como Borough's general rate is 1.117 / effective 1.180.
+Belmar Borough's general is 1.455 / effective 0.988.
+Spring Lake Borough (bordering Lake Como south) is 0.489 / 0.461.
 Both Lake Como and Belmar sit below the Monmouth County effective average of approximately 1.48%.
-Lake Como's median property tax bill is approximately $6,714 per Ownwell data, versus Belmar's 2024 average residential tax bill of $8,589.
+Lake Como's median tax bill is approximately $6,714; Belmar's 2024 average is $8,589.

 Question